SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 ## Hand Assembling

-We're not going to list how to hand assemble every instruction, as it gets boring quickly and it's not hard to reason about how it works.
+We're not going to list how to hand assemble every instruction - it gets boring quickly and it's not hard to reason about how it works.
 There's a reason people use assemblers!

 There are a couple of examples at [1] to help with the basic concepts, and there's a scratchpad of the "working out" in [HAND\_ASSEMBLY\_SCRATCHPAD.md](../guides/HAND_ASSEMBLY_SCRATCHPAD.md) with fuller working for many types of instructions.